 Rick's Free Auto Repair Advice

-I know you want to save some money and try to recondition a dead car battery by following all the really crazy advice on the internet, but let me save you some time and effort.
-It won’t work.
-I’ll explain why.
+Nope.
+I know you want to save some money and you see all these hacks online claiming their process can recondition a dead car battery, but let me save you some time and effort.
+It doesn’t work.
+Here’s why.

 Two things happen as the battery discharges

 First, sulfate crystals start growing on the plates.
-If caught early and recharged, the crystal formation can be reversed.
+If caught early and you recharge the battery, the crystal formation can be reversed.
 However, the longer the battery sits in a discharged state, the more the crystals harden.
 Hard Sulfate crystal formation can’t be reversed.
 Since hard sulfate crystals are non-conductive, the battery develops high internal resistance, making it impossible to recharge.
+In other words, at this point, it’s impossible to recondition a dead car battery.

 Second, as a battery sits unused the 63% water/37% car battery acid stratificationacid solution starts to separate.
 Since sulfuric acid is heavier than water, it falls to the bottom of the battery, causing acid stratification.
 The 100% sulfuric acid solution eats away at the battery plates, causing irreversible damage.
 None of the battery revival techniques posted on the internet can reverse plate damage caused by acid stratification.